dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 * [Generate SQL scripts](#generate-sql-scripts).
 You might need a script to update a production database or to troubleshoot migration code.
 * [Apply migrations at runtime](#apply-migrations-at-runtime).
 When design-time updates and running scripts aren't the best options, call the `Migrate()` method.

-If the `DbContext` is in a different assembly than the startup project, specify the project and startup project by adding one of the following:
+If the `DbContext` is in a different assembly than the startup project, specify the project and startup project:

 - `-Project <project with DbContext> -StartupProject <start up project>` to all PowerShell commands.
 - `--project <project with DbContext> --startup-project <start up project>` to all dotnet commands.